• About Us

 Pumpkin Shakshuka

-Who hasn’t heard of Shakshuka?
+Who hasn’t heard of Shakshuka, also referred to as Chakchouka?
 It has become a trend in cuisine worldwide in the last couple of years.
-The origin of this fabulous dish is debated; some say it is from Morocco, others say Yemen.
-I believe it is the Tunisians who created this dish — but I might be biased.
+The origin of this fabulous dish is Tunisian.
+The term Shakshouka is Amazigh in origin.
+It derives from the double consonant word “Shakshek” which translates to “all mixed up” in Tamazight — The native North African language.

-In Tunisia, we have different kinds of Shakshuka; there is Shakshuka for winter and Shakshouka for summer.
+In Tunisia, we have different kinds of Shakshouka; there is Shakshouka for winter and Shakshouka for summer.
 There is a vegetarian one, and a meat one.
 Another made with beans, and yet another made with spinach and collard greens.
-Tunisians got really creative with their Shakshuka.
+Tunisians got really creative with their Shakshouka.

 Tunisian Pumpkin Shakshuka